douglasmsmith/douglasmsmith/README.md

 - 👀 I’m interested in machine learning, but particularly in NLP and XAI
 - 🌱 I’m currently working as a machine learning engineer, with a focus on computer vision
 - 💞️ I’m looking to collaborate on projects related to any of the above!
-- 📫 You can reach via email at douglasmsmith@protonmail.com
+- 📫 You can reach me via email at douglasmsmith@protonmail.com